Loading market data...

 Operationally, the construction division bids for domestic housing projects, industrial plants, and overseas infrastructure, earning margins on long-duration contracts where execution risk and change orders drive outcomes; a meaningful share of orders comes from Samsung affiliates, including semiconductor plant construction.
 The trading unit earns thin but steady spreads moving commodities and has shifted toward project investments in energy and resources.
 Fashion sells owned and licensed apparel brands through domestic retail, and the resort division runs theme parks and golf operations.
 Layered over all of it are dividends from affiliate stakes, making the company's cash flows a blend of operating profits and holding-company income.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Samsung C&T
+Commission a full SEC-based report on Samsung C&T

 Samsung C&T coverage